We partner with early-career faculty to improve student learning.

 MTLE Mission and History:

-Madison Teaching and Learning Excellence (MTLE) improves undergraduate student learning at UW-Madison by engaging early-career faculty to become fast, effective, and efficient starters in teaching.
+Madison Teaching and Learning Excellence (MTLE) improves student learning at UW-Madison by engaging early-career faculty to become fast, effective, and efficient starters in teaching.

 We accomplish this mission through a two-semester program (Chism, Holley, & Harris, 2012; Connolly, Savoy, Lee, & Hill, 2016) in teaching that engages small cohorts of 8-10 faculty (Cox, 2004).
 A new cohort begins each fall and spring semester.